CUSTOMER LOYALTY MAKES BUSINESS WORK

 by Margaret Ross

-Top performing companies focus on attracting and keeping customers.
+During my two decades as a business marketing strategist, I’ve observed that top performing companies focus on attracting and keeping customers.
 Why?
 Loyal customers provide greater profitability.
-Loyal customers spend 80% more than other customers.
+Profits are powerful.
+Loyal customers spend 80 percent more than other customers.
 Eighty percent of a company’s sales come from 20 percent of their customers.
-Loyalty can’t be purchased by the pound.
-Loyalty can’t be stocked on shelves in colorful ‘new and improved’ packaging.
+Loyalty can’t be purchased by the pound nor can it be stocked on shelves in colorful ‘new and improved’ packaging.

 Customer loyalty is built over time.
 Customer loyalty is built in stages.